hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 app.synth();
 ```

-## Convert Existing HCL project
+## Convert an HCL Project to a CDKTF TypeScript Project

-You have two options to convert existing projects written in HashiCorp Configuration Language (HCL) into the required CDKTF format.
+You can initialize a new CDKTF TypeScript project from an existing project written in HashiCorp Configuration Language (HCL).
+This option is currently limited to the `typescript` template.

-### Convert to TypeScript

-To convert an existing HCL project into Typescript, add `--from-terraform-project` to the `init` command with the TypeScript template.
+To convert an existing HCL project, add `--from-terraform-project` to the `init` command with the TypeScript template.

 ```
 $ cdktf init --template=typescript --from-terraform-project /path/to/my/tf-hcl-project